 February is set aside for currently enrolled families to reenroll their children for the upcoming school year.
 Beginning March 1st, enrollment is open to new families.
 Parents interested in enrolling their child(ren) at WCS should request an application form from the school office and complete all applicable information.
 The application form includes a parental agreement in which a commitment is made to support the academic goals of the school, to meet all financial obligations, and to uphold the Christian standards established for each student.
 For students entering Grades 7-12, the student must likewise pledge his cooperation and support for the school and its biblical philosophy and standards.
 A non-refundable registration fee must be included for each prospective student in order for the application to be processed.
 After the initial application screening is complete, an interview will be scheduled for the student and parent(s) with the school principal.
 Pastoral interviews are also required for students applying in Grades 7-12.
 Academic records from the school at which a transferring student was formerly enrolled will be required.
 Upon completion of the necessary steps, parents will be informed of the administration’s enrollment decision.

 In order to be enrolled in K4, a prospective student must be four years old not later than November 1st in the fall of the year of enrollment.
-Similarly, for K5, a student’s fifth birthday must occur on or prior to November 1st in the year of enrollment.
+For K5, a student’s fifth birthday must occur on or prior to September 1st in the year of enrollment.
 Students entering Grade 1 must be six years old by November 1st.

 Reservations for the upcoming school year are evaluated in the order in which the application process is completed (i.e., all required documentation received, interviews completed, any required testing completed, and fees paid).
 When classroom capacity is reached for a given grade, parents will be given the option to have their child’s name placed on a waiting list.
 Timely payment of the first tuition installment (due at the beginning of July) is imperative in order to maintain a student’s reservation.
 Failure to make payment on time may result in the student’s reservation being rescinded in order to allow someone on the waiting list to enroll.